 Cystoscopy is the main test used to diagnose bladder cancer.
 It allows your doctor to look at the inside of your bladder and urethra using a thin, lighted tube called a cystoscope.

-Computed tomography (CT scan) urography gives your doctor information about possible tumours in the kidneys or ureters, furthermore information about the lymph nodes and abdominal organs.
+Computed tomography (CT scan) urography gives your doctor information about possible tumours in the kidneys or ureters and information about the lymph nodes and abdominal organs.

 CT urography cannot detect small or superficial tumours (CIS).
 If small or superficial tumours are suspected further tests are needed.